-When it comes to growing sweet basil, there's no "green thumb" required in order to be successful!
+When it comes to growing this plant, there's no "green thumb" required in order to be successful!
 In fact, you don't even have to have any previous gardening experience to grow a bountiful crop.
 As long as you keep the following necessities at hand, you'll always have plenty of basil to go around.

-- Full Sun - As far as sweet basil is concerned, the more sunlight, the better!
-Although basil will tolerate a slight degree of partial shade, it will do best when grown in an area that receives at least 6-8 hours of full sun daily.
-For basil that is to be grown indoors, aim for at least 30 watts of full spectrum lighting for each plant.
+- Full Sun: As far as this basil is concerned, the more sunlight, the better!
+Although it will tolerate a slight degree of partial shade, it will do best when grown in an area that receives at least 6-8 hours of full sun daily.
+For basil that is to be grown indoors, aim for at least 30 watts of full-spectrum lighting for each plant.
 Indoor plants will need more light than outdoor plants, so plan on providing at least 10-12 hours of uninterrupted light.

-- Well Draining & Fertile Soil - Although sweet basil could be grown in less than ideal soils, you'll find that maximum growth and plant health will be achieved in fertile soils.
-Not only does the ideal soil contain a wealth of composted organics, it will also provide plenty of drainage.
+- Well Draining and Fertile Soil: Although sweet basil could be grown in less than ideal soils, you'll find that maximum growth and plant health will be achieved in fertile soils.
+Not only does the ideal soil contain a wealth of composted organics, but it will also provide plenty of drainage.
 For basil that will be planted in the ground, prepare garden beds a month in advance by working compost into the topsoil.
-Container basil plants will thrive with a high quality organic potting soil that is amended with perlite for drainage.
+Container basil plants will thrive with high-quality organic potting soil that is amended with perlite for drainage.

-While you could go to the store and purchase a sweet basil plant, the best way to start your season is by growing basil from seeds.
-Not only will you be able to control ow your seedlings are looked after, you'll save yourself the headache of over-planted containers of basil at the local garden center.
+While you could go to the store and purchase a plant, the best way to start your season is by growing basil from seeds.
+Not only will you be able to control how your seedlings are looked after, but you'll also save yourself the headache of over-planted containers of basil at the local garden center.
 Here's a look at how to plant and grow basil seeds: